macalinao/ian-website/posts/2016-01-15-the-power-of-high-level-abstractions.md

 This code does all of the above.
 It:

--   handles errors naturally using Future's built-in error handling mechanism
+- handles errors naturally using [Future][http://docs.scala-lang.org/overviews/core/futures.html]'s built-in error handling mechanism
--   limits concurrent requests to a predictable 10 using a thread pool implicitly used by the Future construct
+- limits concurrent requests to a predictable 10 using a thread pool implicitly used by the Future construct (see [ExecutionContext][http://docs.scala-lang.org/overviews/core/futures.html])
--   adds all of the match sums, with the "+" being homologous to the "add" method in Go, and the "fold" being homologous to the for-loop and accumulator variable re-assigning.
+- adds all of the match sums, with the `+` being homologous to the `add` method in Go and the `fold` being homologous to the for-loop and accumulator variable re-assigning.

-The Scala is almost <span class="underline">one-fifth</span> the length of the Go code in number of lines.
-(The one difference in implementation is that we are storing all of the `Sum`s in memory before we add them together, but we will get to that later.)
+The Scala is almost _one-fifth_ the length of the Go code in number of lines.
+The one major difference in implementation is that we are storing all of the `Sum`s in memory before we add them together, as `Future.sequence(...)` returns a `Future[List[Sum]]`, but we will get to that later.

-We can still do better by borrowing a concept from abstract algebra: the monoid.
-A monoid is defined as a set with a binary function equipped with two properties: it possesses an identity element, and it is associative.
-Using the Cats library, we define a monoid as follows:
+We can still do better by borrowing a concept from abstract algebra: the [monoid][https://en.wikipedia.org/wiki/Monoid].
+Using the [Cats library][http://typelevel.org/cats], we define a monoid as follows:

 ```scala
 object SumMonoid extends Monoid[Sum] {